vaadin/platform/scripts/generator/templates/template-release-notes.md

 Visit [vaadin.com](https://vaadin.com/) to get started.

 ## Platform Support
-Vaadin 13 is supported for 4 months after GA (general availability).
-The latest LTS (long term support) version is Vaadin 10.
+Vaadin 13 is supported for one month after Vaadin 14 has been released.
+The latest LTS (long term support) version is Vaadin 14.
 More details of our release model are available on our [roadmap page](https://vaadin.com/roadmap).

 Vaadin also provides [commercial support and warranty](https://vaadin.com/support).